dora-rs/dora-rs.github.io/docs/.templates/python-api.md

 An operator requires an `on_event` method and requires to return a `DoraStatus` , depending of it needs to continue or stop.

+### Events

+There is currently 4 event types that the on_event method receives:
+- `STOP`: meaning that the operator was signalled to stop.
+- `INPUT`: meannig that an input was received.
+  - You can use `dora_event['id']`, to get the id.
+  - You can use `dora_event['data']`, to get the data as bytes.
+  - You can use `dora_event['value']`, to get the data as a zero-copy Uint8 arrow array.
+  - You can use `dora_event['meatadata']`, to get the metadata.
+- `INPUT_CLOSED`: meannig that an input source was closed.
+This could be useful if the input is critical for the well behaviour of the operator.
+- `ERROR`: meaning that error message was received.
+- `UNKNOWN`: meaning that an unknown message was received.

+### `send_output`

 To send an output from the operator, use `send_output: Callable[[str, bytes | pa.UInt8Array, dict], None]` input method:
 - the first argument is the `output_id` as defined in your dataflow.
 - the second argument is the data as either bytes or pyarrow.UInt8Array for zero copy.